 - PF4-heparin ELISA: almost 100 percent of cases reported had positive assays, with optical density greater than 2.0 to 3.0 in the majority.
-Non-ELISA rapid immunoassays for HIT are not sensitive or specific for TTS and should not be used.
+Non-ELISA rapid immunoassays for HIT are not sensitive or specific for VITT and should not be used.

-Q3.
-How should TTS be treated?
+How should VITT be treated?

 - Non-heparin anticoagulation, chosen based on the clinical status and organ function of the patient: